 We have often written about how the rapidly growing hazard of electromagnetic “energy pollution” created by the advent of 5G, the “fifth generation” of wireless connectivity is a new threat to human health and longevity.
 It has also been referred to as the “Global Microwave Oven.”

-Most recently, An Act relating to exposure to radiation in schools in this State; and declaring an emergency [Oregon] was signed into law in Oregon on August 9, 2019 by Governor Kate Brown.
+Most recently, an Act relating to exposure to radiation in schools, a state of emergency was signed into law in Oregon on August 9, 2019 by Governor Kate Brown.

 Bill Summary: “Oregon Health Authority to review peer-reviewed, independently funded scientific studies of health effects of exposure to microwave radiation, particularly exposure that results from use of wireless network technologies in schools and to report results of review to interim committee of Legislative Assembly related to education not later than January 2, 2021.”